phillipwongg/best-practices/file_type_documentation.md

 ```

 ### GeoJSON:
-GeoJSON is an [open-standard format](https://www.google.com) for encoding a variety of geographic data structures usin JavaScript Object Notation (JSON)  A GeoJSON object may represent a region of space (a Geometry), a spatially bounded entity (a Feature), or a list of Features (a FeatureCollection).
+GeoJSON is an [open-standard format](https://geojson.org/) for encoding a variety of geographic data structures usin JavaScript Object Notation (JSON)  A GeoJSON object may represent a region of space (a Geometry), a spatially bounded entity (a Feature), or a list of Features (a FeatureCollection).
 It supports geometry types: Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, and GeometryCollection.
 JSON is light and easier to read than most geospatial formats, but GeoJSON files can quickly get too large to handle.
-The upside is that a GeoJSON file is often easier to work with than a Shapefile
+The upside is that a GeoJSON file is often easier to work with than a Shapefile.

 ### Shapefiles
 Shapefiles are a geospatial vector data format for geographic information system software and the original file format for geospatial data.
 They are capable of spatially describing vector features: points, lines, and polygons.
 Geopandas has good support for reading / writing shapefiles.